rumca-js/RSS-Link-Database/2022/bookmarks_EN_entries.md

  - [https://www.techradar.com/news/facebook-sued-for-allegedly-spying-on-users-via-in-app-web-browser/](https://www.techradar.com/news/facebook-sued-for-allegedly-spying-on-users-via-in-app-web-browser/)
  - date published: 2022-09-23 19:11:05+00:00
  - user: None
- - tags: ['facebook', 'anonymity', 'privacy']
+ - tags: ['surviellance', 'privacy', 'anonymity', 'facebook']

 ## Something weird is going on in Diablo 2: Resurrected and we have no idea what it is
  - [https://www.pcgamer.com/something-weird-is-going-on-in-diablo-2-resurrected-and-we-have-no-idea-what-it-is](https://www.pcgamer.com/something-weird-is-going-on-in-diablo-2-resurrected-and-we-have-no-idea-what-it-is)